CSFoodRescueCapstone/Ushahidi_Installation/README.md

 # Ushahidi Installation

-These instructions explain how to install the Ushahidi v3 platform for development
+These instructions explain how to install the Ushahidi v3 platform for development.

 ## Requirements